nacht29/Python-tools-for-Google/docs/google_drive.md

 - `is_shared_drive`: `True` if the target Drive is a shared drive and `False` otherwise.
 This is because handling files in shared drives and owned drives is slightly different.
 - `main_drive_id`: The folder ID of your root direcotry in Google Drive.

-4. Please refer to the [appendix]() for more information on Drive ID and Drive folder ID.
+4. Please refer to the [appendix](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/google_drive.md#appendix) for more information on Drive ID and Drive folder ID.

 ---

 ### Methods

 ---

+## drive_autodetect_folders

 #### **Definition:**
 ```py